A Father’s Guide to School Gate Etiquette

 2. You are all in this together

-You and your child are joining a community that you will both be part of for years to come.
+You and your child are joining a community that you’ll both be part of for years to come.
 You don’t need to make best friends with other parents but don’t rule out the possibility.
-It takes a village to raise a child and parents often call on each other for help, e.g. when they are running late and need someone to pick up their offspring.
+It takes a village to raise a child and parents often call on each other for help, e.g. when they’re running late and need someone to pick up their offspring.

 3. Keep a cool head

 Undeniably, there are people who have little else to do in life and for whom the school community represents an opportunity for power games.
-You are no longer a teenager though, and as a mature adult you have what it takes to steer well away from drama.
-Avoid judging other families or patronising the unfortunate souls who are sending kids off to school for the first time.
-They are probably trying their best to figure out what’s happening.
+You’re no longer a teenager though and you have what it takes to steer well away from drama.
+Never judge other families or patronise the unfortunate souls who’re sending kids off to school for the first time.
+They’re probably trying their best to figure out what’s happening.

 4. Dress code

-There is this whole debate about what people should wear for the school run.
-If you’re on your way to work, you may want to check out our business and lounge suits which are stylish, comfortable and with plenty of pockets to fit in all the stuff your kid may ask for along the way.
-If work is not your next stop, then just try to strike a balance: the school run is not a catwalk but showing up in pyjamas is unfair when your child had to put on a uniform.
+There’s this whole debate about what people should wear for the school run.
+If you’re on your way to work, you may want to check out our business suits which are stylish, comfortable and with plenty of pockets to fit in all the stuff your kid may ask for along the way.
+If work isn’t your next stop, then just try to strike a balance: the school run is not a catwalk but showing up in pyjamas is unfair when your child had to put on a uniform.

 5. Remember the small person

 Your school gate manners reflect on your child.
 Getting on with other parents will probably get your kid more playdates, especially in the first few months before they form solid friendships.
-Equally, behaving inappropriately, e.g. flirting or networking to promote your professional ambitions, may penalise your child.
-You can make friends and connections elsewhere but, for your child, this is their entire social life.
+Behaving inappropriately, e.g. flirting or networking to promote your professional ambitions, may penalise your child.
+You can always make friends and connections elsewhere but, for your child, this is their entire social life.

 6. The volunteering trap

-Throughout the school year, you will find that there are numerous calls for volunteers to partake in committees and organise events.
-Although this relates to the sense of community that every school tries to instil, it is important to be realistic and honest about the amount of time you can spend on these.
-It is better to decline from the start than drop out halfway through.
+Throughout the school year, you’ll find there are numerous calls for volunteers to partake in committees and organise events.
+Although this relates to the sense of community that every school tries to instil, it’s important to be honest about the amount of time you can spend on these.
+It’s better to decline from the start than drop out halfway through.

-Fathers on the school run are admittedly in a privileged position because they are often ignored or treated as a rare exotic bird, which means they are left out of strategic games.
+Fathers on the school run are in a privileged position because they’re often ignored or treated as a rare exotic bird, which means they’re left out of strategic games.
 However, if you take on this task, you should make an effort to embed yourself in the network of parents as your kid will be spending a fair amount of time around them and possibly also get invited to their homes.
-Some common sense, an understanding of social etiquette and, perhaps, a 3 piece suit from Aristocracy London are all you need to pave the way for your child’s successful introduction into school life.
-For more tips on various social occasions and how to navigate them, sign up to our newsletter.